Influence Maximization Based on Dynamic Personal Perception in Knowledge Graph: Approximation Algorithm

-where the marginal likelihood is weighted by the ratio of the remaining number promotions to the total number promotions, as more remaining promotions indicate more chances the possible adoptions to happen.
+where the marginal likelihood is weighted by the ratio of the remaining number promotions to the total number promotions, as more remaining promotions indicate more chances for future adoptions.
+To derive SI, TDSI simulates the influence diffusion with $S^\mathcal{G}$ and $S^\mathcal{G} \cup \{(u,x_\text{p},t)\}$, respectively, by the Monte Carlo method.
+MA is the difference of adoptions between whether to have $(u,x_\text{p},t)$ as a seed.
+Likewise, ML is the difference of likelihood for adopting not-yet-adopted items in the future between whether to have $(u,x_\text{p},t)$ as a seed.
+To estimate the likelihood, for each case simulated by the Monte Carlo method, TDSI examines the probability for every user in $\tau_k$ to adopt each not-yet-adopted item in the next promotion.
+Accordingly, TDSI estimates the expectation of likelihood.
 Detailed derivations of marginal adoption and marginal likelihood are presented in Sec.~\ref{sec:extend_si}.
 They capture the changes in social influence strength and personal preferences, which is crucial to improve the lower bound in Theorem~\ref{the-sp3}.